beagleboard/.github/profile/README.rst

 .. note::

 🚧 Have a question or issue with a board or repo?
-Check the documentation, post on the `BeagleBoard Forum <https://forum.beagleboard.org>`_ or open a discussion or issue — we’re here to help!
+Check the `documentation <https://docs.beagle.cc>`_, post on the `BeagleBoard Forum <https://forum.beagleboard.org>`_ or open a discussion or issue — we’re here to help!

 🔄 `Feedback on Github content <https://forum.beagleboard.org/tag/github>`_